ryankemper/writings/Debugging.md

 ## Biases

-As humans, we are genetically endowed with a set of cognitive biases that are believed to work to promote our survival/success in the environment that originally shaped us.
+As humans, we are genetically endowed with a set of cognitive biases that are believed to promote our survival/success in the environment that originally shaped us.
 Some of these biases, such as optimism bias, can still serve us well in situations we encounter.
 But overall, we need to be wary of our biases, since they will by definition distort clear perception.

 Understanding biases therefore helps us to see things more clearly.
 But watch out for the trap - just because we intellectually can rattle of a list of biases, does not mean we are immune to them.
 We must be perpetually on guard.
 In short, as soon as we think we've won the battle against cognitive biases, we've really lost it.
 (See: [Bias blind spot](https://en.wikipedia.org/wiki/Bias_blind_spot))